renatoam/amc-services/README.md

 After every `commit` command, the staged files will be linted using `lint-staged`.
 As well every `commit` message will be linted using `git-commit-msg-linter`.
 `prettier` is used for formatting.

+## CI/CD

+### Coverage check

+To check project coverage, we've chose `Codecov` because it has a basic plan that allows use it for _private_ repos.
+I can generate (upload) up to **250 reports per month for free**.
+I could choose `Coveralls` for public repos, but there is a charge for private repos.